Denis Walsh: Cork

 On 26 March 2009 Walsh was named as the new manager of the Cork senior hurling team.
 He was installed as a full-time replacement for Gerald McCarthy who vacated the position after a prolonged strike by the entire hurling panel due to the nature of his appointment for a second two-year term.
 The task ahead was enormous as Cork had missed out on early-season training and the opening two rounds of the National League.
 Walsh's first two games in charge saw Cork being trounced by Kilkenny before putting up a spirited display against Waterford but eventually recording a defeat.

 Walsh's first championship game in charge saw Cork take on Tipperary in Semple Stadium.
 While many expected Tipp to trounce Cork, Walsh's side fought admirably before eventually losing by 1–19 to 0–19.
 After a convincing win over Offaly in the opening round of the qualifiers, Walsh's next assignment with Cork was a win-or-bust All-Ireland qualifier meeting with an in-form Galway.
 After an opening half which saw both sides trade tit-for-tat scores, Galway pulled away in the final ten minutes to record a 1–19 to 0–15 victory, their fifth-ever over Cork.

+In 2010 Walsh led Cork to a National League Final appearance with Cork losing to Galway in the final.
+In the Championship Cork lost the Munster Final to Waterford after a replay that went to extra time.
+Cork went on to reach an all Ireland semi final where they were comprehensively beaten by Kilkenny.
+In 2011 Cork suffered a dismal defeat to Tipperary in the Munster Championship.
+After beating Laois and Offaly in the qualifiers Cork were beaten by Galway in their next qualifier game after a dismal performance.
 In August 2011 the Cork County Committee confirmed that they would not be extending the tenure of Walsh after two and a half years.